-Melissa Leo had a real "pinch me" moment at the 2011 Academy Awards.
-The actress took home Best Supporting Actress for her role in The Fighter—and was presented with the Oscar by none other than Kirk Douglas.
+Melissa Leo had a real "pinch me" moment at the 2011 Oscars.
+The actress took home Best Supporting Actress for her role in The Fighter — and was presented with the Oscar by none other than Kirk Douglas.

-"To share the stage with Kirk Douglas is incredibly moving to me," Leo shares in A.frame's "Behind the Oscars Speech" series.
+"To share the stage with Kirk Douglas is incredibly moving to me," Leo shares in the Academy's "Behind the Oscars Speech" series.
 Upon accepting her Oscar, Leo asked Douglas to pinch her, and he sweetly did.

 "[It was] very genuinely unexpected.
 Not the win so much, but what the experience itself was," she explains.
 "To work opposite Christian Bale and Mark Wahlberg—without Mark Wahlberg, we wouldn't have had a movie.
 And if I could have remembered all of the names of all the crew, [I would have listed them].
 That's how we do what we do."